Free Website SEO Score Checker

 AI readiness is the 2026 differentiator.
 As AI search expands (ChatGPT now has 800M weekly users, Perplexity 30M+), sites missing these signals lose visibility.
 The good news: AI readiness is mostly free to implement and most competitors haven't done it yet.

-We built this because most free SEO checkers fall into one of two camps: technical-only (lots of warnings, no real metrics) or paywalled-by-design (free preview, $99+/mo for actual data).
-Here's how we compare:
+Most free SEO checkers fall into one of two camps: technical-only (lots of warnings, no context) or paywalled-by-design (free preview, $99+/mo for anything measured).
+This one is neither — it is a free teaching scorecard.
+Here is the honest boundary:

 Frequently asked questions